Education Policy PhD

 The faculty members of the Education Policy Program collectively make admissions decisions for our Program.
 We are committed to a holistic review of applicants’ materials and to creating a diverse and inclusive doctoral cohort and learning community.
 In the application materials, the Statement of Purpose is particularly important.
 We strongly recommend that applicants describe their intellectual and applied interests in education policy and why they believe our program is a good fit for them given their background, past experiences, and future plans.
 It is helpful to mention particular specialization areas they’re interested in and/or faculty members they would like to work with.
 Applicants are also encouraged to describe any personal circumstances that have impacted their prior education and their plans for the future.
 Doctoral study culminates in a research dissertation, and while applicants are not expected to enter our program with a fully conceived research plan, it would be helpful to know about prior research experience and current general thinking about an eventual topic area.
 While we ask for GRE scores, they are not the decisive factor and we do not have any particular cut-off point for admission.
 Regarding letters of recommendation, we ask for three letters, at least one (1) of which should be from a professor or another academic source who can speak to the applicant’s academic interests and strengths.

-Requirements from the TC Catalog (AY 2023-2024)
+Requirements from the TC Catalog (AY 2024-2025)

-Displaying catalog information for the Fall 2023, Spring 2024 and Summer 2024 terms.
+Displaying catalog information for the Fall 2024, Spring 2025 and Summer 2025 terms.

 View Full Catalog Listing

 In the rapidly changing and increasingly complex world of education, a crucial need exists for better knowledge about how policies can support early childhood education, elementary and secondary education, and higher education while advancing the goals of efficiency, excellence, and equity.
-The school-year Ph.D. degree in Education Policy responds to these knowledge demands by focusing on the scholarly study of education policy.
+The Ph.D. degree in Education Policy responds to these knowledge demands by focusing on the scholarly study of education policy.
 This degree program provides the opportunity to develop expertise in many interconnected subject areas as preparation for careers in academic research and teaching or in applied policy development and research.

-The degree program may be completed in a minimum of 75 points, Up to 30 points of eligible coursework may be transferred from another accredited graduate institution.
+The degree program may be completed in a minimum of 75 points.
+Up to 30 points of eligible coursework may be transferred from another accredited graduate institution.
 In addition to study in education policy, the degree program requires extensive preparation in quantitative and qualitative research methods and in one or more of the social science disciplines, including economics, history, law, political science, and sociology.
 Students must complete a doctoral certification process and a research dissertation.

 Back to skip to quick links